Home & GardenPreparing & Cooking

 I don’t consider myself a chef by any stretch of the imagination, but I can tell you that Never-Fail Fudge is about as easy to make as its name would suggest.

-You see, I’ve made a few blunders over the years making Fluff Never-Fail Fudge.
+Almost as easy, that is.
+You see, I’ve made a few blunders over the years making this fudge with marshmallow fluff.
 I blame it not on the fudge recipe but rather on my being loosey-goosey with the preparation process.
+(You can see the tips & tricks that resulted from my previous “fails” below.)

 The Fluff fudge recipe is really simple, and it requires a short list of ingredients — many of which you probably already have in your kitchen.